luyang668899/puzzle-click-captcha/README.md

 ### &emsp; 2.3 Main Features
 CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
 CAPTCHA determines whether the user is real or a spam robot.
 CAPTCHAs stretch or manipulate letters and numbers, and rely on human ability to determine which symbols they are.

-Ajplus Captcha , an open source toolset for users,its main Features are as follows:
+Example Captcha , an open source behavior captcha system,its main Features are as follows:
 - Easy to integrate ui Component in your apps,support varies frontend UI,
 - Support Integrate with Android、iOS、Futter、Uni-App、ReactNative、Vue、Angular、Html、Php
 - No dependencies lib in core source,Easy to include in your backend service